fbpx

 Who is Considered a “Victim” Under Penal Code Section 245.5 PC?

 Under Penal Code section 245.5 PC the victim is the “school employee”.
-A victim is considered a school employee if he or she is a permanent or probationary employee.
+A victim qualifies as a school employee if they are a permanent or probationary employee.
 This includes both full-time or part-time, including teachers, substitute teachers, and other administrative employees.
 For example, school bust drivers also fall under “school employees”.

 What are the Elements of Penal Code 245.5 PC?